JuliaPhylo/PhyloNetworks.jl/README.md

 ```julia
 d=readTrees2CF("treefile.txt",whichQ=:rand,numQ=10)
 ```
-Be careful that numQ be smaller than the total number of possible 4-taxon subsets.
-For *n* taxa, there are *n choose 4* total 4-taxon subsets.
+Be careful that numQ is smaller than the total number of possible 4-taxon subsets, which is *n choose 4* on *n* taxa (e.g. 15 on 6 taxa).

-On the contrary, if you have already the CF table in a file *tableCF.txt* in the format:
+On the contrary, if you have already the CF table in a file *tableCF.txt* in this format:

 |Taxon1 | Taxon2 | Taxon3 | Taxon4 | CF12vs34 | CF13vs24 | CF14vs23 |
 |-------|:-------|:-------|:-------|:---------|:---------|:---------|

-You would read it like:
+You would read it like this:
 ```julia
 d=readTableCF("tableCF.txt");
 ```